nikunjlad/nikunjlad.github.io/credits/index.md

 <a href="https://github.com/alexandrevicenzi/flex" target="_blank">Flex</a> theme for
 <a href="http://getpelican.com" target="_blank">Pelican</a>, along with other modifications and also taking a lot of inspiration from [Anjana Vakil](https://www.linkedin.com/in/anjanavakil/).

+Modernized in 2026 with a custom design layer — dark-mode theming, refreshed typography, hero homepage, and card-based content layouts with client-side pagination — paired-coded with [Claude Code](https://claude.com/claude-code).

 Special thanks to a dear friend, [Prathamesh Tambe](https://prathamesh-tambe.github.io/){:target="_blank"} for helping me fix certain design elements of the site and also for suggesting and making major edits to make this site what it is now.
 I am grateful for his help and support and could not have done this without him.